-Reviewed in July 2000 / Updated in July 2009 below / Click Here to Comment
+First screened and reviewed in July 2000 / Review updated in July 2009 / Click Here to Comment

 Director: Philip Haas.
 Cast: Kristin Scott Thomas, Sean Penn, Anne Bancroft, James Fox, Jeremy Davies, Derek Jacobi, Massimo Ghini.
 Screenplay: Belinda Haas (based on the novel by W. Somerset Maugham).